KumareshBabuNS/cfsummiteu2017/README.md

-# osb-service-broker-example
+# osb-software-as-a-service-broker
 ## Description

-An empty Cloud Foundry Service Broker missing concrete implementation of a distinct service.
+An Cloud Foundry Service Broker implementing the Open Service Broker API missing concrete implementations of a distinct service.
-Supports deployment to OpenStack.
+Supports sharing applications on Cloud Foundry to be shared with other users of Cloud Foundry via the Cloud Foundry marketplace.
-Uses MongoDB Database for management.
+Uses MongoDB Database for management of shared service instances as a backend.
 Configuration files and deployment scripts must be added.
 Concrete Service logic and binding logic has to be added.

+This service broker has been written during the hackathon at the Cloud Foundry Summit 2017 in Basel.

+## Contributors
+- Yannic Remmet, evoila
+- Christian Brinker, evoila
+- Konstantin Kiess, Volkswagen Financial Services
+- Christian Müller, evoila

 ## Start with this example
 1. Clone it.